 Working in small groups, students will explore the challenges facing journalists and the industry today by developing and pitching an entrepreneurial journalism project with potential solutions to address specific issues.
-Using startup methodologies and designthinking approaches, they will address industry challenges such measuring engagement, growing revenue and keeping up with emerging technologies.
-1 Credit
+Using startup methodologies and design-

 JN8109 Directed Studies

 Individual directed study of subject areas in journalism not addressed in the current curriculum will be carried out under the supervision of a faculty member.
 A program of supervised, advanced study related to the student's area of concentration will be negotiated on an individual basis with the supervising faculty member.
 1 Credit